 The ‘personal information’ we collect about you includes the following:

 - Your name, date of birth, address/es, and contact details

 - Medicare number, healthcare identifiers and health fund details

 - Medical information that may include medical history, medications, allergies, family history, social history, risk factors, immunisations, and adverse events.

 Doctors need information about your past and present health in order to provide you with high-quality care.
 NHD follows the guidelines of The Royal Australian College of General Practitioners (RACGP) 5th edition Standards for after-hours and medical deputising services, federal and state privacy legislation, and the Australian Privacy Principles, which requires that your personal information is kept private and secure.

 Why do we collect, use, hold and share your personal information?

-13SICK will need to collect your personal information to provide healthcare services to you.
-Our main purpose for collecting, using, holding and sharing your personal information is to manage your health.
-We also use it for directly related business activities, such as financial claims and payments, practice audits and accreditation, and business processes (eg staff training).
+NHD will need to collect your personal information to provide healthcare services to you.
+Our main purpose for collecting, using, holding, and sharing your personal information is to manage your health.
+We also use it for directly related business activities, such as financial claims and payments, practice audits and accreditation, and business processes (e.g. staff training).

 Why and when your consent is necessary

-When you register, or on your initial booking with 13SICK, you provide consent for staff and doctors to access and use your personal information so they can provide you with the best possible healthcare.
-Only staff that needs to see your personal information will have access to it.
+When you register, or on your initial booking with NHD, you provide consent for staff and doctors to access and use your personal information so they can provide you with the best possible healthcare.
+Only staff who need to see your personal information will have access to it.
+NHD will not share personal information about you to a third party without seeking your consent except in situations covered below under ‘Disclosing your personal information’.
 If we need to use your information for anything else, we will seek additional consent from you to do so.